anthonyec/website/cv.md

 ---

 ## Profile
 Front-end developer with a background in design and animation.
-Specialises in developing and structuring the front-end UI for small to medium scale web applications.
+Specialises in developing and structuring the front-end UI for web applications.

 Motivated by improving the experience for users by developing accessible and polished interfaces.
 Produces clean, tested, modular HTML, CSS/SCSS (BEM) and JavaScript (ES6) for developers.

-Looking to work more closely with designers, users and clients and to continue sharing skills among the development community.
+Looking to work more with UI/UX designers, users and clients.
+Continue sharing skills among the development community.

 ## Employment

 ### Front-end Developer - Signal Noise (April 2014 - Present)
-- Implemented small to medium scale web applications for multiple clients built with technologies that included Backbone, Laravel, Node.js and React.
+- Worked on web applications for many clients.
+Used technologies that included Backbone, Laravel, Node.js and React.
 Structured responsive and cross-browser UI using SCSS (BEM) and CSS Modules.

 - Developed and maintained the redesigned Signal Noise website using Craft CMS (PHP/MySQL).
 Focused on improving the user experience for content creators.

-- Developed, maintained and deployed server instances on AWS for high profile conferences taking place globally.
+- Developed, maintained and deployed server instances on AWS.
+Worked on high profile conferences that took place globally.
 Made on site visits to give support.

 ### Freelance Developer (2014 December - 2015 February)
-- Developed WordPress website for a sport product that used PayPal and Stripe payment system.
+- Developed WordPress website for a sport product.
+It used PayPal and Stripe payment system.

 ### Intern Developer - Signal Noise (2013 June - 2014 April)
 - Developed and maintained the Signal Noise website using WordPress and PHP.
 Helped improve SEO so that the site appeared higher in relevant searches.